Abassowolabi/PropertyBot/README.md

 python -m scrapers.PPNG_CRAWLER     # PrivateProperty.ng
 ```

-> Listings are stored in MongoDB under the `PropertyBot.listings` collection.
+> Scraped data is saved to MongoDB in the `PropertyBot.listings` collection.

 ---